 Collaborations

-I have collaborated with renowned researchers such as Prof. Smith, Dr. Waiter, Prof. Basu, and Prof. Reilly on multiple projects focusing on objective assessment of depression from rsfMRI brain scans, investigating underlying mechanisms of rheumatoid arthritis-related fatigue in the brain, and further, contributed to projects analyzing speech and brain imaging features for the classification of Alzheimer’s disease patients and mild cognitive impairment.
+I have had the pleasure and honour to work with renowned researchers such as Dr. Franzmeier, Prof. Smith, Dr. Waiter, Prof. Basu, and Prof. Reilly on multiple projects focusing on developing advanced automated neuroimaging preprocessing pipelines, objective assessment of depression from rsfMRI brain scans, investigating underlying mechanisms of rheumatoid arthritis-related fatigue in the brain, and further, contributed to projects analyzing speech and brain imaging features for the classification of Alzheimer’s disease patients and mild cognitive impairment.

 Education